SuviDeSilva94/Store-Stock-Management-API/README.md

 ## What This Does

-This is a coding assignment for managing store product stocks.
+This is a API for managing store product stocks.
 The API lets you create products, update details, delete products, and adjust stock levels (increment/decrement).
+All endpoints are protected with JWT authentication.

 ## Tech Stack

 - **Python 3.11** with FastAPI
 - **PostgreSQL** for database
 - **SQLAlchemy** ORM
+- **JWT Authentication** for security
 - **Docker** for containerization
 - **pytest** for testing